 The breakdown of the railroads held back the delivery of food to the hungry cities.
 Provisions became so scarce that workmen and other townspeople were put on starvation rations.
 The small quantities of food on hand were distributed according to a preferential system which, originally designed to favor workers in arms industries, was retained even after the Civil War had ended.
-Thus, at the beginning of 1921, the workers of Petrograd's metal-smelting shops and blast furnaces (goriachie tsekhi) received a daily ration of 800 grams of black bread, while shock workers (udarniki) received 600 grams, and lesser categories only 400 or even 200 grams.20 But even this meager allotment was doled out on an irregular basis.
-The diet of transport workers was said to average between 700 and 1,000 calories a day, to a figure far below the minimum necessary to sustain a full day's labor.
+Thus, at the beginning of 1921, the workers of Petrograd's metal-smelting shops and blast furnaces (goriachie tsekhi) received a daily ration of 800 grams of black bread, while shock workers (udarniki) received 600 grams, and lesser categories only 400 or even 200 grams.29 But even this meager allotment was doled out on an irregular basis.
+The diet of transport workers was said to average between 700 and 1,000 calories a day,30 a figure far below the minimum necessary to sustain a full day's labor.

 The food crisis in the towns was greatly complicated by the disintegration of the regular market during the Civil War period.
 Under the system of War Communism, all private trade was abolished, and the normal exchange of goods between town and country virtually ceased to exist.
 In its place, a black market quickly sprang into being.
 Swarms of "bagmen" tramped from village to village, buying bread and vegetables which they would sell or barter to the famished inhabitants of the cities.
 By the end of 1920 illicit trade had grown to such proportions that it largely supplanted the official channels of distribution.
 At the same time, inflation mounted to dizzying heights.
-During 1920 alone the price of bread increased more than tenfold.1 The Soviet government,
+During 1920 alone the price of bread increased more than tenfold.31 The Soviet government, in order to meet its own expenses, set its printing presses to work at a furious pace, and as a result of this action a gold ruble worth 7 paper rubles and 85 kopecks in 1917 brought at least 10,000 paper rubles three years later.32 By the end of 1920 the real wages of factory workers in Petrograd had, according to official estimates, fallen to 8.6 percent of their prewar levels.33 As the value of money drained away, an increasing proportion of wages was paid to the workers in kind.
+The food ration (payok) came to form the nucleus of the workman's wage, in addition to which he received shoes and clothing from the government and sometimes a fraction of his output, which was normally bartered for food.